oscarlaaaa/oscarlaaaa/README.md

 * My hobbies are board games, badminton, and being a cool guy 😎

 ### What I'm currently working on
-* Nothing 😎 lets gooooooo
+* 2023 New Grad job hunt

 ### Stats
 <a href="https://github.com/anuraghazra/github-readme-stats">